 3. USMLE Exams:

-The United States Medical Licensing Examinations (USMLE) consist of three exams, of which two are mandatory for applying to residency (Step 1 and Step 2 CK).
+The United States Medical Licensing Examinations (USMLE) consist of three exams, of which two are mandatory for the residency application (Step 1 and Step 2 CK).
 The third exam (USMLE Step 3) is not required to obtain the ECFMG certificate.
 However, it is mandatory when applying for an H1B visa instead of a J1 visa for residency and to apply for a medical license.
 More information about J1 and H1B visas for medical residency can be found here: J1 Vs H1B Visa for Medical Residency.

 – Step 1: Computer-based exam.
 It is an 8-hour-long exam that covers the medical basic sciences such as anatomy, biochemistry, pharmacology, pathology, physiology, etc. This exam may be the most challenging of all, particularly for International Medical Graduates (IMGs), mostly if you have graduated or studied basic sciences more than 2 years before taking the exam.
 The preparation for the Step 1 exam used to take longer time than the other exams.
 However, the USMLE Step 1 exam changed to pass or fail on January 26, 2022.
 In the past, the USMLE Step 1 score was the most important aspect used by programs to select candidates.
 Since the modification was done, the Step 2 CK exam has taken that role.
 Nonetheless, it is crucial to pass the USMLE Step 1 exam on a first attempt and avoid failures as this can significantly impact the chances of an applicant during the MATCH.